diagrams/diagrams-doc/manual/diagrams-manual.rst

 This section serves as a reference for all the type classes defined or used by diagrams; there are quite a lot.
-(Some might even say too many.)
+(Some might even say too many!)
 Most, if not all, of these are also covered elsewhere, but it is useful to have them collected all in one place.

-.. container:: todo

-  Finish me...
+The declaration of each type class is shown along with a short explanation, a list of instances, and links to further reading.

 Classes for transforming and combining
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~